wintechis/emotion-detection-and-reaction/webapp/docs/app.rst

 .. py:function:: live_data()

-   Fetches audio predictions, updates global variables for further internal use and dumps them as JSON files on the live_data app route to be used in the frontend.
+   Fetches audio predictions, updates global variables for further internal use and dumps them as JSON files on the live_data app route to be used in the frontend Highchart diagrams.
 This route is called from every other place where audio predictions are needed.

 .. py:function:: live-data_video()